khval/AmosKittens/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Read this before posting feature request:**

+While Amos kittens is a replica project, and tries to stay compatible with Amos The Creator and Amos Pro, however there is room for improvements, if does do not break compatibility.
+(New commands are not likely to be added.)

 **Is your feature request related to a problem?
 Please describe.**

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**

 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**

 Add any other context or screenshots about the feature request here.